• Skip to primary navigation

 • FAQ

-Korean seafood pancake (or 'Haemul Pajeon') is a popular savory pancake in South Korea.
-It's made of a simple batter with shrimp, squid, and green onions.
+Korean seafood pancake (or 'Haemul Pajeon') is a popular savory pancake from South Korea that features a simple batter with shrimp, squid, and green onions.

-The tender seafood pairs well with the crispy exterior.
-In Korean cuisine, it's common to enjoy savory pancakes with a cold beer, especially on a rainy day.
+In Korean cuisine, it's common to enjoy savory pancakes with an ice-cold beer, especially on a rainy day to bring comfort.

-If you're not a fan of seafood pancake, check out my easy 15-minute Korean scallion pancake recipe!
+Not a fan of seafood?
+Check out my easy 15-minute Korean scallion pancake recipe.

 Ingredients & Substitutes